knime/knime-python/org.knime.python3.nodes/documentation.md

 The `id` of the extension will be of the form `group_id.name`.
 It needs to be a unique identifier for your extension, so it is a good idea to encode your username or company's URL followed by a logical structure as `group_id` in order to prevent `id` clashes.
 For example, a developer from KNIME could encode its URL to `org.knime` and add `python3.nodes.tests` to indicate that the extension is a member of `tests` of `nodes`, which are part of `python3`.

-The extension module will then be put on the `Pythonpath` and imported by KNIME using `import my_extension`.
+The extension module will then be put on the `Pythonpath` and imported by KNIME Analytics Platform using `import my_extension`.
 This Python module should contain the definitions of KNIME nodes.
-Each class decorated with `@knext.node` within this file will become available in KNIME as a dedicated node.
+Each class decorated with `@knext.node` within this file will become available in KNIME Analytics Platform as a dedicated node.

 Recommended project folder structure: